River Murray Boat Owners Association

 Liquid fuels such as petrol represent a significant hazard.
 Fuels such as petrol are volatile and the fumes can be exceptionally explosive.
 Fuels are petroleum based and also represent an environmental danger if spilt.

-Please refer to the South Australian Transport Refuelling Guide.
-It is primarily aimed at coastal waters, but it does provide good information about best practice and the dangers.
+Please refer to the EPA refuelling guide.
+The information is primarily aimed at coastal waters, but it does provide good information about best practice and the dangers.

 Saving Money